What is it?

 Possibly ineffective for...

 - Symptoms of menopause.
-Applying wild yam cream to the skin for 3 months doesn't seem to relieve menopausal symptoms such as hot flashes and night sweats.
+Applying wild yam cream to the skin doesn't seem to help symptoms such as hot flashes and night sweats.
 It also doesn't seem to affect levels of hormones that play a role in menopause.